I. Maxine Marcus, Director

 L. Kathy Roberts, Co-Director

-Dr. L. Kathy Roberts is a U.S. lawyer and independent consultant based in Los Angeles, California.
-With more than a decade of experience representing victims and survivors of human rights violations and international atrocity crimes in litigation, Dr. Roberts centers her practice on providing respectful support to local practitioners seeking accountability for international justice crimes in their own country’s courts.
+Dr. L. Kathy Roberts is a U.S. lawyer based in Los Angeles, California.
+With more than fifteen years’ experience representing victims and survivors of human rights violations and international atrocity crimes in litigation, Dr. Roberts centers her practice on providing respectful support to local practitioners seeking accountability for international justice crimes in their own country’s courts.
 With support from UN Women, Justice Rapid Response, and the Center for Justice and Accountability (CJA), and in partnership with the Transitional Justice Clinic, Dr. Roberts has assisted local practitioners in international crimes investigation and prosecution in Chile, Guatemala, Kosovo, and Tunisia.
 Her specialties include universal jurisdiction, foreign official immunity, and litigating international crimes in national courts, including genocide, crimes against humanity, war crimes, torture, and conflict-related sexual violence.

 Marie-Audrey Girard, Legal Officer

 Marie-Audrey Girard is a Canadian lawyer working in the field of international law and human rights.
 She is acting as Legal Officer for the Transitional Justice Clinic.
 She has previously worked as a legal advisor for Lawyers Without Borders Canada (LWBC) for several years on the investigation and prosecution of cases of war crimes, crimes against humanity, and more specifically on conflict-related sexual violence as international crimes in Guatemala, Colombia and Mali.
 Marie-Audrey posseses a vast experience in training and teaching to a wide range of public in various countries, about women rights, international humanitarian law and international criminal law.